-Indicator Suggests employee status Suggests independent contractor status Control of manner of working Employer instructs (has right to) which tools/equipment, or staff, or raw materials, or routines, patents, technology Person chooses which tools/ equipment, or staff, or raw materials, or routines, patents, technology Payment regime Payment by rate \times timeperiod, but regardless of output or results Payment by a rate × time-period but with reference to results, or payment by output or "results in a time period" Near-conclusive Person who must render the service Person obliged to be render service personally, hires & fires only with approval Person, as employer, can delegate to, hire & fire own employees, or can subcontract Near-co Nature of obligation to work Person obliges to be present, even if there is no work to be done Person only present and performing work if actually required, and chooses to Employer (client) base Person bound to an exclusive relationship with one employer (particularly for independent business test) Person free to build a multiple concurrent client base (esp. if tries to build client base - advertises etc.) Risk/Profit & loss Employer bears risk (pays despite poor performance/ slow markets) (particularly for independent business test) Person bears risk (bad workmanship, price hikes, time over-runs) Instructions/ Supervision Employer instructs on location, what work, sequence of work etc. or has the right to do so Person determines own work, sequence of work etc. Bound by contract terms, not orders as to what work, where, etc. Persuasive Reports Control through oral/written reports Person not obliged to make reports Persu Training Employer controls by training the person in the employer's methods Worker uses/trains in own methods Productive time (work hours, work week) Controlled or set by employer/ person works full time or substantially so At person's discretion
+Indicator Suggests employee status Suggests independent contractor status Control of manner of working Employer instructs (has right to) which tools/equipment, or staff, or raw materials, or routines, patents, technology Person chooses which tools/ equipment, or staff, or raw materials, or routines, patents, technology Payment regime Payment by rate × time-period, but regardless of output or results Payment by a rate × time-period but with reference to results, or payment by output or "results in a time period" Near-conclusive Person who must render the service Person obliged to be render service personally, hires & fires only with approval Person, as employer, can delegate to, hire & fire own employees, or can subcontract Near-co Nature of obligation to work Person obliges to be present, even if there is no work to be done Person only present and performing work if actually required, and chooses to Employer (client) base Risk/Profit & Employer bears risk (pays despite poor performance/slow markets) (particularly for independent business test) Person free to build a multiple concurrent client base (esp. if tries to build client base - advertises etc.) Person bears risk (bad workmanship, price hikes, time over-runs) Instructions/ Supervision Employer instructs on location, what work, sequence of work etc. or has the right to do so Person determines own work, sequence of work etc. Bound by contract terms, not orders as to what work, where, etc. Persuasive Reports Control through oral/written reports Person not obliged to make reports Training Employer controls by training the person in the employer's method methods Worker uses/trains in own methods Productive time (work hours, work week) Controlled or set by employer/ person works full time or substantially so At person's discretion